Dhankhar to host RS floor leaders for dinner | Politics

 The dinner meet comes ahead of the Winter Session of Parliament which usually commences in the third week of November.

-This would be the first session Dhankhar would preside over as chairman of the upper house.
+This would be the first session that Dhankhar would preside over as the chairman of the Upper House.

-Leader of House in Rajya Sabha and Union minister Piyush Goyal and Parliamentary Affairs Minister Pralhad Joshi will also attend the gathering.
+Leader of House in Rajya Sabha and Union Minister Piyush Goyal, and Parliamentary Affairs Minister Pralhad Joshi will also attend the dinner.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)